ZS Collection

 ("In 1985 I met Tatyana Serebryakova — Zinaida’s daughter..." says art historian Maxim Baranov.

-"The first graphic works were acquired in 1986, then after Serebryakova’s exhibition at the CDX in early 1987, new acquisitions appeared in the Belgorod collection — studies and sketches related to the preparation of the famous painting 'Bleaching Canvas'.")
+"The first graphic works were acquired in 1986, then after Serebryakova’s exhibition at the CDX in early 1987, new acquisitions appeared in the Belgorod collection — studies and sketches related to the preparation of 'Bleaching Canvas'.")
 Today, the exhibition presents seven graphic works.

-Despite the small format, the exhibition offers a full impression of an encounter with the artist.
+Despite the small format, the exhibition offers a focused encounter with the artist.

 The exhibition will run until 30 December.